SnapperGee/periodic-element/README.md

 getting any errors, be sure to check the error messages and that you're not attempting to mutate an immutable object.

-## Debated Conventions
+## Debated Conventions and this Module's Conventions

 There are conventions regarding element classification that can sometimes vary.
-For instance whether to consider elements in group 12 (Zn, Cd, Hg, Cn) transition metals or post-transition metals.
-This package attempts to conform to whichever convention is most current and/or accurate.
+For instance whether to consider elements in group 12 (Zn, Cd, Hg, Cn) transition metals or post-transition metals and whether Lutetium and Lawrencium are considered transition metals in group 3 or exclusive to the Lanthanide and Actinide families and in no group.
+This package attempts to conform to whichever convention is most current and/or accurate and:

+- considers group 12 elements (Zn, Cd, Hg, Cn) to be Post-transition Metals.
+- considers Lutetium and Lawrencium as part of the Transition Metal family, 'd' block, and in positions group 3 and periods 6 and 7.

 If you feel that it does it incorrectly in some regard, feel free to open an [issue][issues].

-### This module's conventions/opinions

-- Atomic elements Lanthanum 57 and Actinium 89 are considered to be Lanthanides and Actinides respectively and be part of the 'f' block and have no group number.

-- Lutetium 71 and Lawrencium 103 are considered to be transition metals in group 3 and part of the 'd' block.

 ## Misc.
 Package Info

-Only elements with relatively known properties are included in this package.
-This means it only includes up to Berkelium 97.

 This lua module was written and is intended for lua 5.1.
 It doesn't have any external build dependencies and doesn't use many non standard features so it